-Please note that dates are approximate and are subject to change.
+Please note that all dates are approximate and are subject to change.
 This information will be updated periodically.

-Project Updates – 9/25/2019
+Construction and Project Updates – 11/29/2021

-- On Friday, July 19, MassDOT held a groundbreaking ceremony for the Natick CRT project and to announce the final State Bicycle and Pedestrian Transportation Plans.
+- On July 19, 2019, MassDOT held a groundbreaking ceremony for the Natick CRT project and to announce the final State Bicycle and Pedestrian Transportation Plans.
 See MassDOT blog.

 - The Town of Natick acquired the right of way from CSX Transportation in 2016, and temporary and permanent easements were acquired in 2018.